lightning/bolts/03-transactions.md

 The fee for an HTLC-timeout transaction:
   - If `option_anchors_zero_fee_htlc_tx` applies:
-    1. MUST BE 0.
+    1. MUST be 0.
-  - Otherwise, MUST BE calculated to match:
+  - Otherwise, MUST be calculated to match:
     1. Multiply `feerate_per_kw` by 663 (666 if `option_anchor_outputs` applies) and divide by 1000 (rounding down).

 The fee for an HTLC-success transaction:
   - If `option_anchors_zero_fee_htlc_tx` applies:
-    1. MUST BE 0.
+    1. MUST be 0.
-  - MUST BE calculated to match:
+  - Otherwise, MUST be calculated to match:
     1. Multiply `feerate_per_kw` by 703 (706 if `option_anchor_outputs` applies) and divide by 1000 (rounding down).

 The base fee for a commitment transaction: